SmartHealthX/ProstaTD/README.md

 ProstaTD is a large-scale surgical triplet detection dataset curated from 21 robot-assisted prostatectomy videos, collectively spanning full surgical procedures across multiple institutions, featuring 60,529 annotated frames with 165,567 structured surgical triplet instances (instrument-verb-target) that provide precise bounding box localization for all instruments alongside clinically validated temporal action boundaries.
 The dataset incorporates the [ESAD](https://saras-esad.grand-challenge.org/download/) and [PSI-AVA](https://github.com/BCV-Uniandes/TAPIR) datasets with our own added annotations (without using the original data annotations).
 We also include our own collected videos.
 It delivers pixel-level annotations for 7 instrument types, 10 actions, 10 anatomical/non-anatomical targets, and 89 triplet combinations.
 The dataset is partitioned into training (14 videos), validation (2 videos), and test sets (5 videos), with annotations provided at 1 frame per second.

 ### Dataset format:
 Our dataset format is: [triplet id, instrument id, verb id, target id, track id, triplet track id, cx, cy, w, h].
-In the current release, the track id, triplet track id, cx, cy, w, h have not been officially released yet and are temporarily replaced with the value -1.
+In the current release, the track id, triplet track id, cx, cy, w, and h have not been officially released yet and are temporarily replaced with the value -1.
 They will be released soon.

 ### Contact:
-For corrections, please raise an issue or email dataset.smarthealth@gmail.com.
-We'll fix them in the next version.
-I'll maintain this dataset for the coming years.
+To report errors or suggest improvements, please open an issue on our GitHub repository or email dataset.smarthealth@gmail.com.
+All valid corrections will be incorporated in future releases.
+The ProstaTD dataset will be actively maintained and updated by the authors to ensure long-term accessibility and support ongoing research.

 ### Download Access:
 To request access to the ProstaTD Dataset, please fill out our [request form].